-Photoshop Brush Dynamics - Color Dynamics
+Photoshop Brushes – Color Dynamics

 Everything we've looked at so far as we make our way through Photoshop's various Brush Dynamics options has had one thing in common.
 They've all had something to do with the shape of the brush.
 We've seen how to dynamically change the brush size, angle and roundness with Shape Dynamics, how to scatter multiple copies of the brush tip with Scattering, how to add a texture or pattern to the brush with the Texture options, and how the Dual Brush options allow us to blend two different brushes together!
-In this tutorial, we move away from the shape-related features and into the wild world of color as we learn how Photoshop's Color Dynamics allow us to control the hue, saturation and brightness of our brush as we paint, and even how to randomly swap between our Foreground and Background colors!

 To access the Color Dynamics, click directly on the words Color Dynamics on the left side of the Brushes panel: